-In its review of fourth quarter 2016 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 6,811 loans (including loans that did not meet the Preliminary Eligibility Criteria).
-3,672 of the loans in the Eligible Review Population met the Preliminary Eligibility Criteria and 507 of the loans in the Diligence Sample met the Preliminary Eligibility Criteria.
-The related Diligence Sample included 228 Reference Obligations that were included in the final selection of the Reference Pool
+In its review of first quarter acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,321 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample included 210 Reference Obligations that were included in the final selection of the Reference Pool (all of which are from Loan Group 1).